-- Can you guess the most popular colour choice?
-Red and white are the most popular colours with fans.
+- Can you guess the most popular color choice?
+Red and white are the most popular colors with fans.

-- If you don’t want one of the set colours the company will custom paint a car in any colour, for a fee.
+- If you don’t want one of the set colors the company will custom paint a car in any color, for a fee.

 - The plant where the cars are manufactured makes more than 20 different versions of its famed six-cylinder engines ranging from 255 to 535 horsepower.